Using connectors with the Azure AD Connect Sync Service Manager

 - In the pop-up dialog, select Connect to Active Directory Forest:

-- The Forest name indicates the corresponding on-prem AD.
+- The Forest name indicates the corresponding on premises AD.

 - The User name indicates the AD DS account used for synchronization.

 - Enter the new password of the AD DS account in the Password textbox

 - Click OK to save the new password and restart the Synchronization Service to remove the old password from memory cache.